A 3-tiered Marketing Approach

 Types of Arugula

 There are two main types of arugula — the standard salad types and the more rustic, wild types.
-Both are high in the phytochemicals that provide its distinctive aroma and flavor profile, as well as its significant potential health benefits.
+They are distinct genera and species, but both are high in the phytochemicals that provide arugula's distinctive aroma and flavor profile, as well as significant potential health benefits.
 Here are some general features of the two species.

 - SALAD ARUGULA (Eruca sativa)